bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 ## Including and offering layout classes

 Developers may incorporate all their available classes for images to be applied with this module.
-Specified width classes for figures and embedded images are the minimum configuration this module needs to function.
+Specified width classes for figures and embedded images are the minimum configurations this module needs to function.
 Optional are shadows, frames, backgrounds ... you name it.

 {{< mnote up=8 >}}Suggestions for missing layout parameters developers would like to include are welcome.{{< /mnote >}}